 The good news is there are a number of lifestyle changes you can make to reduce snoring and, consequently, improve your sleep and overall health.

 - Sleep on your side.
 Side sleepers are less likely to snore.
 Sleeping on your side regulates airflow, whereas sleeping on your back can compress the airway.
+Avoid back sleeping, as it can affect breathing by blocking the airway.

 - Manage your weight.
 Weight gain can squeeze more than just your waistline.
 It puts extra pressure on the internal diameter of your throat, making it more likely to collapse and cause snoring.